City Partnership Los Angeles

 Los-Angeles-Platz, a square near Berlin’s Kurfürstendamm, and the Berlin Forest in Los Angeles’s Griffith Park are both visible signs of the friendship between our two cities.

-The Villa Aurora, once Lion Feuchtwanger’s home and a meeting place for exiled German writers, now promotes cultural and academic exchange between Europeans and Americans; it has carried out countless projects related to Berlin in Los Angeles.
+Countless projects related to Berlin take place in Los Angeles at Villa Aurora as well.
+Lion and Marta Feuchtwanger had made the house a meeting place for exiled German writers, while today’s Villa Aurora is a center for cultural and academic exchange between Europeans and Americans.
 Grant recipients from the arts – literature, film, fine arts, and music – use their work to share their California experience with audiences in Berlin.
-Starting in 2017, Berlin’s Senate Department for Culture and Europe will fund two three-month stays at Villa Aurora each year for visual artists from Berlin.
-Their stay will give these artists an opportunity to gain deeper understanding of and insight into American culture, study trends in the local art scene, exchange ideas, make contacts, and carry out an artistic project in Los Angeles.
-Musicboard and Medienboard Berlin-Brandenburg are each supporting an additional stipend.
+Since 2017, Berlin’s Senate Department for Culture and Europe has funded two three-month stays at Villa Aurora each year for visual artists from Berlin.
+Their stay gives these artists an opportunity to gain deeper understanding of and insight into American culture, study trends in the local art scene, exchange ideas, make contacts, and carry out an artistic project in Los Angeles.
+Musicboard and Medienboard Berlin-Brandenburg each provide support for an additional stipend.

-Berlin and Los Angeles will be celebrating the 50th anniversary of their city partnership in 2017 with many different events organized by various stakeholders.
+In 2017, Berlin and Los Angeles celebrated the 50th anniversary of their city partnership with many different events organized by various stakeholders and reciprocal visits by the two mayors.
+These encounters helped to reinforce and expand existing cooperation and to start new projects.

 Governing Mayor of Berlin